codewerft/lurker/README.md

 > **NOTE**: ``lurker.sh -h`` gives you the full list of command-line options.

-This is a simple example how to use lurker to build and run a go web service whenever something changes in the ``./src`` directory:
+Here's a simple example showing how to use lurker to build and run a go web service whenever a file changes in the ``./src`` directory:

 ```
 ./lurker.sh -d ./src -t -c "go run"
 ```

-The above example uses the ``-t`` flag because ``go run`` builds and starts a non-returning web service.
-The ``-t`` flag instructs lurker to termiante the previous instance of ``go run`` before executing a new one.
+In the example above, ``go run`` never returns as it builds and starts a web service.
+We use the ``-t`` flag to instruct lurker to terminate the previous instance of ``go run`` before executing a new one.